ljsabc/Code-OSS-Win32-arm64/README.md

 Do not build VSCode with native ARM64 node.
 It looks like tsc does not work well with the current Node binary.
 Please always do a cross compile.
 For other things just do a yarn and npm compile.

+### About Extensions

+Someone has reported empty extensions.
+Basically this repo has included essential *native* extensions for you.
+For other non-native extensions, you can copy extension data from any (synced) x86-based VSCode and paste into your Code-OSS data folder.

 ## Screenshot